Nirman529/Autodidactic-Face-recognition-System/README.md

 ### Classification of Unknown Embedding

--   using a Linear SVM (scikit-learn)
+-   using a Linear Support Vector Machine (scikit-learn)